notadd/nt-module-user/package/README.md

 ### Resource Definition

-`@Resouce` is a general term for users to perform business operations on an entity resource.
+`@Resource` is a general term for users to perform business operations on an entity resource.

 Set annotations for defining resources on the `Resolver` or `Controller` class to define the current resource, such as: